CRED-CLUB/synth-android/README.md

 # Synth
-Synth is a library for using neumorphic components in your app.
+Synth is CRED's inbuilt library for using Neuromorphic components in your app.

-Neumorphism is an impressionistic style, playing with light, shadow, and depth to create a digital experience inspired by the physical world.
-It’s most visible in “plastic” building blocks: extruded, haptic elements that provide visual and tactical cues about their function.
-We are excited about neumorphism not only for its stunning appearance but also for the ease with which it allows members to use and distinguish between elements.
+What really is Neumorphism?
+It's an impressionistic style, playing with light, shadow, and depth to create a digital experience inspired by the physical world.
+That's the definition anyway.
+Our recommendation is you try it out to see what you make of it.
+If you do create something with Synth, let us know.
+We're excited to see where you take it.

 ![Banner](https://i.imgur.com/tKZeAwO.png "Banner")

-## install
+## Install
-you can install synth by adding this to your build.gradle file
+You can install synth by adding this to your build.gradle file:

 ```
 dependencies {